Discussion – ‘Sustainable and Green Transport in Bengaluru’

 - Distributed Public Charging Infrastructure with the help of DULT and BESCOM, public charging station which could cater to different categories of 2W, 3W, 4W

 - Policy interventions and financing models to encourage high utilization of battery as a service model.
-Vehicles without batteries and batteries separately need to be incentivised.
+Vehicles without batteries and batteries separately need to be incentivized.

-- Policy specifically targeting B2B customers to transition to EV
+- The policy specifically targeting B2B customers to transition to EV

 - Dedicated EV parking/charging spaces

-- Standardisation for the battery charging infrastructure and the battery swapping mechanism in order to create a uniform EV ecosystem.
+- Standardization for the battery charging infrastructure and the battery swapping mechanism to create a uniform EV ecosystem.

-- Single window to apply for subsidised electricity from BESCOM, simplify the procedure
+- Single window to apply for subsidized electricity from BESCOM, simplify the procedure

 - The draft amended Model Building Byelaws 2017 mandating residential and commercial buildings in the state to allocate 20% of their parking space for EV charging facilities is still pending before the law department.
 This needs to be mandated.